alexcdot/othello-AI/README.txt

 unoccupied corners and to measure board position by number of moves available in the early and middle game, as suggested here: http://www.soongsky.com/en/strategy2/ch3.php

+We expect these strategies to work because they defeat the provided AIs.